top of page

 Board of Directors

 KCDT has a volunteer Board of Directors which are ultimately responsible for running the charity.
 Any member can stand to be elected as Director.
 The Board of Directors can be reached by contacting us or emailing infokirknewton@gmail.com.
+You can reach Danielle for communication/website/newsletter queries at kirky.krew@protonmail.com.

 Stewart